Mitchelle'l

 Mitchelle'l Sium is an American singer and songwriter from Houston, Texas.
-He was discovered on Myspace.com and brought to Grand Hustle Records by general manager, Hannah Kang.
-In 2008, Sium signed a record deal with Atlanta-based record label Grand Hustle Records, founded by American rapper T.I.
-Sium has collaborated with some of the most prominent artists in the hip hop industry, such as TI, Jeezy, Ty Dolla $ign, BJ The Chicago Kid, Charlie Wilson, Lil Duval, B.o.B, Yo Gotti, 8Ball & MJG and Nelly, among others.
+He was discovered on Myspace.com and brought to American rapper T.I.'s Atlanta-based record label Grand Hustle Records by general manager Hannah Kang.
+In 2008, Sium signed a record deal with Grand Hustle Records.
+Sium has collaborated with rappers such as T.I., Jeezy, Ty Dolla $ign, BJ The Chicago Kid, Charlie Wilson, Lil Duval, B.o.B, Yo Gotti, 8Ball & MJG and Nelly.

 Early life

-Mitchelle'l Sium was born in Houston, Texas, to a father from Eritrea, a nation on the Eastern coast of Africa, and a mother of Creole descent.
+Mitchelle'l Sium was born in Houston, Texas, to a father from Eritrea and a mother of Creole descent.

 Musical career

 Career beginnings

-In late 2007, Sium capitalized upon the promotional capacity of the internet and used Myspace as a platform to expand the reach of his music.
-He captured the attention of Hannah Kang, general manager for Atlanta-based record label Grand Hustle Records and was introduced to American rapper and Grand Hustle label-boss, T.I.
+In late 2007, Hannah Kang, general manager for Atlanta-based record label Grand Hustle Records, noticed Sium on Myspace, and introduced him to Grand Hustle head T.I.
 In 2008, Sium had signed a recording contract with Grand Hustle Records.
 In 2008, Sium was featured on a song titled “Collect Call”, which was included as a bonus track on T.I.’s highly acclaimed sixth album, Paper Trail.
-He teamed up with T.I. again in 2010, alongside Scarface, on the song "How Life Changed", from the No Mercy album.
+He appeared on the song "How Life Changed", from T.I.'s 2010 album, No Mercy.
 On September 23, 2011, he released a song titled "Only a Few".
 In 2011, he appeared on Jeezy’s long-awaited Thug Motivation 103: Hustlerz Ambition album, on a song called "Higher Learning."
 His debut single "Irene" features Maybach Music's Wale, production by Grand Hustle record producer C-Gutta and co-written by actor Omar Epps.